-The design of your newsletter will affect how the recipients engage with it; it may even affect whether they receive it.
+The design of your client newsletters for financial advisers will affect how the recipients engage with it; it may even affect whether they receive it.

 The better the design, the more it will be read and passed on.
 Conversely, a poorly designed newsletter will soon end up in the deleted items folder, be unsubscribed from or, even worse, labelled spam.

 So, what makes a well-designed newsletter?

 Headlines with links to your website: We recommend including the headline of your article in the newsletter, plus a line or two of information to explain more to the reader, followed by a link through to your website, where the whole article can be read.

 This method pushes visitors to your website, a percentage will then look elsewhere on your site once they have finished reading your article.

 Ensure your email is responsive to mobile devices: 55% of emails are now opened on a mobile device, with the percentage rising year on year.
 (Source: Litmus’ 2016 Email Analytics report)

 Your newsletter must be as easy to read on a mobile phone and tablet as it is on a computer.
 The same of course applies to your website, where the articles will be held, otherwise you risk falling victim to a swift swipe and delete.